Signs Your Sump Pump Needs Replacement

 In homes with high water tables or frequent rainfall, sump pumps tend to wear out more quickly because they operate more often and under heavier loads.
 Even with proper maintenance—such as the steps outlined in How to Maintain Basement Sump Pumps—mechanical components eventually degrade.

-Clear Signs Your Sump Pump Is Failing
+Signs Your Sump Pump May Need Replacement

 Reduced Pumping Performance